Row-aware Randomized SVD with applications: Row-aware randomized SVD

-Even though our R-RSVD turns out to be equivalent to the standard RSVD applied to $\mathbf{A}^T$, to the best of our knowledge it has never been observed that this simple trick leads to the construction of better approximations to $\text{Range}(\mathbf{A})$, which is often the quantity of interest.
-In addition to providing a more informative $\mathbf{Q}$ that can be employed for further tasks, the R-RSVD inspired the design of a different variant, the Subsampled Row-Aware RSVD, that is able to lower the computational complexity of the standard RSVD while achieving similar accuracy records.
+Theorem~\ref{teo1}--\ref{teo_Frobenius_error} and Example~\ref{Ex1} show that, in general, Algorithm~\ref{alg1} is able to provide a better approximation to $\text{Range}(\bA)$ when compared to the outcomes of the standard RSVD.
+In addition to providing a more informative $\mathbf{Q}$ that can be employed for further tasks, the R-RSVD inspired the design of a different variant, the Subsampled Row-Aware RSVD, that is able to lower the computational complexity of the standard RSVD while often achieving similar accuracy records.